Healthcare is evolving rapidly and becoming more complex and AI in Biotech is contributing to this evolution.

 Biotech (biotechnology) is a bioscience field in which technology is used to attempt to solve medical problems.
 Bioscience encompasses all the sciences which study life and biological organisms, whereas biotech applies additional technologies to research and develop new commercial products.

-The principles of biotech have been used by human beings for thousands of years.
+Human beings have used the principles of biotech for thousands of years.
 Early farmers soon learned how to improve crop yields by choosing the best seeds to plant and how selective breeding of farm animals developed better stock.
-But those methods, though successful, tended to be rather hit or miss.
+But those successful methods tended to be rather hit or miss.

 During the 19th century, following the discovery of the existence of microorganisms, scientists like Pasteur and Lister laid the foundations for the development of antiseptics and vaccines.
 Fleming discovered penicillin during the early 20th century, and more recent work has produced drugs and vaccines to treat diseases like mumps, measles, diabetes, cancer, and hepatitis.